Itō Hirobumi: Constitutional Reforms of 1907

 However, these efforts to subordinate the military to cabinet control met with strong resistance from army leaders, particularly Yamagata Aritomo.
 The ensuing compromise resulted in the promulgation of Military Ordinance No. 1 ("On Military Ordinances") in September 1907, which, while intended by some in government (like Home Minister Hara Takashi) to codify and thus limit iaku jōsō, effectively institutionalized the military's right of direct appeal for "supreme command-related matters".
 This outcome, though a partial setback for Itō's goal of full cabinet supremacy, was seen by him as a step towards clarifying the military's constitutional position, with the ongoing intent to bring military administration under greater legal and cabinet oversight, particularly during his subsequent role in Korea.
 The 1907 reforms, therefore, represented a complex and somewhat ambiguous development in Meiji constitutionalism, aiming to create a more integrated and powerful state but also inadvertently solidifying a degree of military independence.

 Resident-General of Korea

-Itō Hirobumi's final major role was as the first Resident-General of Korea, a position he assumed in March 1906 following the establishment of Japan's protectorate over Korea via the Japan–Korea Treaty of 1905 in November 1905.
+While seeking to expand his nation's claims in the Asian mainland, Itō Hirobumi sought to avoid conflict with the Russian Empire through the policy of Man-Kan kōkan, the proposed surrender of Manchuria to Russia's sphere of influence in exchange for the recognition of Japanese hegemony in Korea.
+However, his attempts at diplomacy failed, thereby resulting in the Russo-Japanese War (1904–1905).
+Itō's final major role was as the first Resident-General of Korea, a position he assumed in March 1906 following the establishment of Japan's protectorate over Korea via the Japan–Korea Treaty of 1905 in November 1905.
 This period of his career is among the most controversial, directly preceding Japan's full annexation of Korea in 1910.